-The Data Security and Breach Notification Act requires entities that own or possess data containing personal information to establish reasonable security policies and procedures to protect that data.
-If a security breach occurs, entities would have to notify each individual whose information was acquired or accessed as a result of the breach.
+The Data Security and Breach Notification Act of 2010 would require entities that own or possess data containing personal information to establish reasonable security policies and procedures to protect that data.
+If a security breach occurs, entities would have to notify each individual whose information was acquired or accessed as a result of the breach within 60 days.
 Affected consumers would be entitled to receive consumer credit reports or credit monitoring services for two years, as well as instructions on how to request these services.

 - TJ Maxx experienced an “unauthorized intrusion” into its computer system, revealing an undisclosed number of customers’ credit and debit card information.